Searchbreed

 See Spot & Tango

-What a Bichon Frise actually costs year one
+What to budget for a Bichon Frise in year one.

 Food (year one)